 (similarly to how the bed & breakfasts are an alternative to the hotel industry).
 Home restaurants continue to proliferate uncontrollably, riding the raising wave of social sharing.
 To clip the wings of a phenomena which is bringing life back to the dying culture of homemade food is to deny the easily visible long-term benefits of social eating: creating new economic income, creating new jobs, and sustaining local culture.
 At this moment, it is possible to assist in the cause by trying the home-restaurant service which can still be offered by cultural associations.
 In Catania, we recommend Federico II, which not only organizes cooking lessons, but also lunches and dinners seated directly above the historic fish market “a Piscaria”.

 Make your visit in Catania Sicily really special: learn to cook like a real Italian and experience the warm-hearted and relaxed atmosphere of a family restaurant, eating dishes you have prepared yourself alongside fellow lovers of Italian cuisine.
-With the Globetrotter B&B cooking classes, you will discover Catania whilst being entertained and educated.
+With the Italian cooking class in Catania bu B&B Globetrotter, you will discover Catania whilst being entertained and educated.

 Anyone who has ever visited Catania could tell you: this is an unforgettable city, and not only for its historical baroque centre, famous around the world, the stunning Mt.
 Etna and its national park, the warm climate that graces its beaches for most of the year, or the vibrant night-life.
 Catania will always stay in your heart for its rich and flavoursome culinary tradition.